 Process Controller: The 650-series process controller utilizes a robust microprocessor and with the use of its accompanying PC software (written in an object-oriented programming language) it achieves nearly unheard of flexibility both in process definition and use.
 This controller allows operator interaction in real-time during the process execution including pausing time, stopping and continuing on from that point.
 The system can and will be continually updated easily and quickly in the field with downloadable firmware revisions. (we plan ahead at Laurell!)
 Researchers worldwide have developed unique processes which will ONLY run with the level of control sophistication we offer.

 The 650-series controller can also be used in conjunction with a PC with Spin 3000, Laurell's exclusive process management software, however this is NOT required to program or run the equipment.
 The use of a PC adds the ability to record a process as it's run, operate remotely, program or communicate across a LAN or the Internet.
-The software, which is supplied at no additional cost, allows the operator to create virtual process simulations even beyond the capabilities of the hardware-installed spin processor, in effect letting them try it before they commit to a purchase.
+The software, which is supplied at no additional cost, allows the operator to create virtual process simulations even beyond the capabilities of the hardware-installed spin processor, in effect letting them try it before they commit to a process.
 All 650 systems can be upgraded or re-purposed without return to the factory with simple plug-in modules, either actually or virtually, and can contain a near-unlimited number of processes and steps.

 A Brief Description: The housing for this system is typically made from a solid co-polymer blend exclusive to Laurell Technologies.
 Unlike pure Natural Polypropylene, this material is able to resist solvents and strong acids and bases.
 Samples are available for testing and verification upon request.
 A solid PTFE Hostaflon® TFM-1600 / Teflon® AF housing is available (popular for high-temperature chemistry and sub-micron particle studies).
 Laurell's unique internal bowl-shaped chamber with its bottom gutter and clear dome lid controls the flow of liquids and gases efficiently from dispense point to drain.